charanpanchagnula/certified-aws-solutions-architect-professional/07-databases/dynamodb.md

         - When a query is performed we need to provide a partition key.
 Optionally we can provide a sort key or a range
         - Query item can return 0 or more items, but we have to specify the partition key every time
         - We can specify specific attribute we would want to be returned, we will be charged for querying the whole item anyway
+        - Always better to retrieve in bulk than single operation as single operation consumes at least one RCU
     - **Scan**:
         - Least efficient operation, but the most flexible
         - Scan moves through a table consuming the capacity of every item